Last updated June 02, 2026

-Heroku Postgres users can run up against the connection limits of their chosen database plan.
-This results in connection request queueing that can degrade performance and reliability.
-Connection pooling with PgBouncer can solve this by sharing database server connections among clients.
+Heroku Postgres databases have connection limits based on your database plan.
+Reaching these limits results in connection request queueing and connection errors that degrade your application’s performance and reliability.
+Connection pooling with PgBouncer can solve this issue by sharing database server connections among clients.

 This article:

-- Directs you in your implementation of connection pooling with PgBouncer on Heroku
+- Guides your implementation of connection pooling with PgBouncer on Heroku.

 Heroku Enterprise customers with Premier or Signature Success Plans can request in-depth guidance on this topic from the Customer Solutions Architecture (CSA) team.
 Learn more about Expert Coaching Sessions here or contact your Salesforce account executive.